 If the company is solvent, winding up the company may be a feasible option.
 You can start a members’ voluntary liquidation and transfer the company’s assets to a new company that excludes the minority.
 This can be costly and time-consuming, but it may be the only course of action in certain situations.

 Best advice: avoid this potential nightmare by drafting a sound shareholders’ agreement when the company is set up.
 Otherwise, consult a solicitor for professional advice.

 Every limited company must keep a register of members.
 This statutory item is used to record the names and addresses of all members (or guarantors if the company is limited by guarantee), the date they were registered as a member of the company, details of the shares they hold and the date they ceased to be a member (where applicable).
 Shareholders become members on the date they purchase shares.
 They cease to be members on the date their shares are transferred to someone else.

 It is the company director’s responsibility to ensure this register is accurate, up-to-date and kept available for public inspection at the company’s registered office or alternative inspection location.

 Notifying Companies House

 Companies House should be notified when a shareholder joins or leaves a company.
 This is then the responsibility of the director or company secretary.
-You must provide the name and date of membership or departure of all new shareholders in Part 4 of the next confirmation statement.
+You must also provide the name and date of membership or departure of all new shareholders in Part 4 of the next confirmation statement.
 You can update the statement before the next one is due if preferred, although it is usually recommended to submit one immediately after the transfer.